-The scholarship is awarded to students who intend to pursue careers in public service law.
-Scholars must spend one summer (and are strongly encouraged to spend two summers) at a public interest organization.
-Scholars must spend two years post-graduation (or at the completion of a judicial clerkship) in public interest work.
-Scholarship recipients must work at organizations that meet the legal needs of the Latinx community.
+The Latinx Rights Scholarship is awarded to students who plan to pursue careers in public interest law.
+Scholars are selected in a competitive process based on demonstrated commitment to public service, academic achievement, and leadership ability.
+Scholars must spend two summers at a public interest organization and at least two years post-graduation (or at the completion of a judicial clerkship) in public interest work.
+Scholarship recipients should work at organizations that meet the legal needs of the Latinx community and other marginalized groups.
 Scholars will receive assistance in finding organizations that meet the parameters of this agreement.
-If a recipient fails to honor this post-graduate commitment, he or she must repay the scholarship.
+If a recipient fails to honor this postgraduate commitment, he or she must repay the scholarship.

 Individuals of any race, ethnicity, gender identity, disability status, and sexual orientation are encouraged to apply.